wso2/product-ei/samples/async-messaging-patterns/README.md

 #### Observations

-The following response will be receive,
+The following response will be received,

 ```
 {"Status":"travel request processed"}